wyhaines/docs-test/docs/learn/tce/trb.md

 Once a certificate passes validation, the TCE node applies the certificate to its local state.
 Applying a certificate means that the TCE node adds the certificate `Cert` and its digest `digest(S_j)` to the history of subnet `S_j`​.

 :::tip Amplification step
-Having the ready sample $\mathcal{E}$ is crucial for the **totality property** of the PSRB, as it creates a feedback loop.
+Having the ready sample $\mathcal{E}$ is paramount for the **totality property** of the TRB, as it creates a feedback loop.
 Consequently, either all correct processes will eventually deliver `m`, or none of them will.
 :::